Which bar exam supplements and study aids are you supposed to buy? Which ones are worth it?

 The 8th edition of Strategies &Tactics for the MBE and the 4th edition of Strategies & Tactics for the MBE Volume 2 include authentic Civ Pro questions.

-• The NCBE offers sample questions here
+The NCBE also offers free sample questions here.

 Law in a Flash cards